Chapter 5

 Orion went still.

-"The Northern Lights."
+"The northern lights."
 My voice cracked.
-"You promised to show me the most beautiful light in the world.
-Said you'd take me when things settled down."
+"You promised that once things settled down, you'd take me to see the most beautiful light in the world."

 Silence stretched taut between us.

-Something raw flickered across his face—there and gone in a heartbeat.
+Something unguarded flickered across his face—there and gone.
 Then the mask slid back into place.

-The last ember in my chest guttered out.
+The last ember in my chest went out.

 Of course.
-Even now—hospital discharge papers crumpled in my pocket, two days of fever still clinging to my bones—I ranked below her.
-I would always rank below her.
+Even now—discharge papers crumpled in my pocket, two days of fever still clinging to my bones—I still came second.

 "I understand," I said quietly.